Combining Technical with Fundamental Analysis

-Fundamental analysis studies the cause of a market movement while technical analysis studies the effect.
-These two major methods of analysis are used in order to explain the behavior of any financial market, but also in order to forecast future market conditions.
+Fundamental analysis examines the causes behind market movements, while technical analysis focuses on their effects.
+These two primary methods of analysis are used not only to explain the behavior of financial markets but also to forecast future conditions.

-There are three general approaches when trading any financial market:
+There are three general approaches to trading in any financial market:

-As Warren Buffett said: “Price is what you pay and value is what you get”.
+As Warren Buffett said, “Price is what you pay; value is what you get.”

-A fundamentalist will focus on the real value, while a technician will focus on the price movement.
-A wise analyst will always focus on both.
+A fundamentalist focuses on intrinsic value, while a technician concentrates on price movement.
+A wise analyst considers both.

-Fundamental analysis is based entirely on the study of economic, political, strategic, social, and other relevant factors that are able to affect the demand and the supply of a financial instrument in the future.
+Fundamental analysis is entirely based on the study of economic, political, strategic, social, and other relevant factors that can influence the future demand and supply of a financial instrument.

-A fundamental analyst will focus always on value, and as the relationship between value and price is indirect, the fundamental analysis needs some time to get confirmed.
+A fundamental analyst always focuses on value, and since the relationship between value and price is indirect, fundamental analysis typically requires time for its insights to be confirmed.

 The Fundamental Trader